Apostle Kawinga pledges 1 Million Kwacha to each Flames player

 Apostle Clifford Kawinga is founder of Salvation for All Ministries and also Managing Director of Crerk Hardware, CK unique ceramics, CK Farms and Cold storage, CK properties and Shalom school.

-Malawi today will play against Morocco in round of 16.
+Malawi tonight will play against Morocco in round of 16 of the Africa Cup of Nations.